 --Fred to Harry and Hermione (OP15)

-When the news came that Voldemort and his army would attack Hogwarts in early May, Flitwick constructed intricate magical defenses, and then took groups of fighters up to the three highest towers to work spells from above.
-When the battle was at its fiercest, Flitwick fought Yaxley and may have killed Dolohov.
+When the news came that Lord Voldemort and his army would attack Hogwarts in early May, Flitwick constructed intricate magical defences, and then took groups of fighters up to the three highest towers to work spells from above (DH31).
+When the Battle of Hogwarts was at its fiercest, Flitwick fought Yaxley (DH32) and may have killed Dolohov.

 Interests: decorates with live fairies quite a bit.